bondy-io/bondy_docs/docs/concepts/what_is_bondy.md

 # What is Bondy

 > Bondy is an open source, always-on and scaleable application networking platform connecting all elements of a distributed application—offering event and service mesh capabilities combined.
-Bondy enables data to be routed between Internet-connected devices such as browsers, phones, servers and IoT (Internet of Things) devices in realtime.{.definition}
+> It enables data to be routed between Internet-connected devices such as browsers, phones, servers and IoT (Internet of Things) devices in realtime.{.definition}

 ## What does Bondy do?